vrooje/ScienceTeamGuide/Draft Guide.md

 The second is short comments on an object or collection.
 People typically use these to quickly tag objects.

-The third is more in-depth discussion which is for longer posts.
+The third is more in-depth discussion for specific objects or collection which is for longer posts.
 When people start these 'faceted' discussions they also show up in the boards under the same Chat heading.

 ### Talk is dynamic

-When someone comments on an object and tags it then if this tag is used by a number of people it will become a 'popular' tag and will show up on the front page.
+If many people are using the same tag it will become a 'popular' tag and will show up on the front page.
 When a critical mass of people start discussing an object or participating in a discussion on a board then the object or thread shows up in the trending sections of the front page.
 Basically Talk is designed to show you what's happening right now.

 ___